dribnet/purvs/README.md

 //fixed the error on number "5".

+//finished some polish, if nothing is wrong then this will be the one for final.

 The eleven parameters per letter:
   * `size` : size of rectegle
   * "rx1": x offset of the no.1 rectegle relative to the first one